 An advantage of the TGARCH model is that it parametrizes the conditional standard deviation rather than the conditional variance.
-This makes it easier to work out analytical expressions for its unconditional higher-order moments and cross-moments.
-He and Teräsvirta (1999) and He et al. (2008) provide the moment structure as well
+This makes it easier to work out analytical expressions for its unconditional higher-order moments and cross-moments; see the results in He and Teräsvirta (1999), Hwang and Basawa (2004) and He et al. (2008).
+Moreover, as the TGARCH model involves absolute values rather than squares,